ericcfields/FMUT/FMUT_release_notes.md

 ## Release Notes

+### New features
+* Parametric ANOVAs (used with FDR corrections) can now employ a Greenhouse-Geisser correction.

 ### Bug fixes
 * `get_mean_amplitude` now removes commas from group and bin names in csv output to avoid formatting issues
 * Updated Python code for spreadsheet formatting so that highlighting will reflect the alpha level of the test (rather than always assuming alpha=0.05).
 Due to problems with pyinstaller, the frozen versions have not been updated.